open-quantum-safe/oqs-provider/CONTRIBUTING.md

 The OQS core team is happy to provide feedback also to Draft PRs in order to improve them before the final "Review" stage.

+### CODEOWNERS

+This file is used to track which contributors are most well suited for reviewing changes to specific sections, typically because they authored part or all of them.
+Thus, any PR should revisit and possibly update this file suitably.

 ### Coding style

 This project has adopted the [OpenSSL coding style](https://www.openssl.org/policies/technical/coding-style.html).